Featured Artist: Barbie Brown Reichenbacher

 Karen ‘Kit’ Shilka - Bear Lake Crafts

-Karen ‘Kit’ Shilka is the artist behind Bear Lake Craft.
+Karen ‘Kit’ Shilka is the artist behind Bear Lake Crafts.
 She has lived in Alberta most of her life and has lived in the Edson area with her family since 2007.

 Karen is the daughter of two equally artistically talented parents; it wasn’t any surprise when, at a young age, Karen found all types of artistic mediums fascinating to work with.